Eco-Home: High-Quality Construction Materials

 Close-up details of the 1880’s Loakes

-This analogy between boots and buildings underscores the importance of choosing quality materials that age well and require manageable upkeep.
+This analogy between high-quality boots and Eco-Homes underscores the importance of choosing quality materials that age well and require manageable upkeep.
 For architects and clients alike, investing in the right materials can mean the difference between a structure that is temporarily adequate and one that becomes a lasting legacy.
-If you would like to find out more about and get in touch why not click the About link?

-If you care to work with natural materials and have a project in mind feel free to schedule a call with us by clicking the link below.
+If you care to work with natural materials and have a project in mind feel free to schedule a call with us by clicking the link below - or feel free to send me an email instead: peter@markosdesignworkhop.com